 One issue often faced by children with neurological disorders is impaired executive function.
 Executive functions are mental abilities that contribute to our understanding of the world, helping us study problems, making and carrying out our plans, assessing how well our plans are working, and taking corrective action when necessary.

 In the next discussion, I will explain the important executive functions that a person must have to function independently and successfully in society.

 - Memory: Remembering similar situations, and how you reacted to them in the past.

-- Working memory is short-term memory you use to keep track of information until you need to use it (your mental sticky note).
+- Working memory is a short-term memory you use to keep track of information until you need to use it (your mental sticky note).